-1 Introduction
+Introduction

-the German culture of the Aufklärung for his wellknown merits as philosopher, anthropologist, theorist of aesthetics and poetry, but surprisingly enough some of his theories have become subject of renewed interest by current philosophical and scientific discussions about human mind and cognition.
-In particular, growing attention for his works has aroused in the transdisciplinary field of biocultural anthropology and in cognitive research (see: Alert; Waldow & DeSouza; Gaier; Weiler).
+ohann Gottfried Herder is considered a key figure in the German culture of the Aufklärung for his wellknown merits as philosopher, anthropologist, theorist of aesthetics and poetry, but surprisingly enough some of his theories have become subject of renewed interest by current philosophical and scientific discussions about human mind and cognition.
+In particular, growing attention for his works has aroused in the transdisciplinary field of biocultural anthropology and in cognitive research (see: Alert; Waldow & DeSouza; Gaier: Weiler).
 Whereby several recent studies reinterpreted Herder's theory of knowledge, his philosophical anthropology, his reflections on the origin of language, on aesthetic perception, and on empathy as deeply innovative and overcoming the medical, anthropological and aesthetic discourse of his time (see Sauder, Sinnliche 137-153).
-Indeed, Herder played a crucial role in examining some mental and cognitive reception: he deeply reflected about the unity of the mind-body system in any knowledge process, i.e. he considered it as depending from the interaction between the physiological dimension.
-Linking philosophy, anthropology, ethnography and history, he laid the sciences, but also for the cognitive ones.
-His work, which was partly overshadowed by the prevailing J ohann Gottfried Herder is considered a key figure in processes underlying the aesthetic production and Kantian vision, is now re-evaluated by recent studies, which consider it profoundly innovative and precursor of modern cognitive issues:
+Indeed, Herder played a crucial role in examining some mental and cognitive processes underlying the aesthetic production and reception: he deeply reflected about the unity of the mind-body system in any knowledge process, i.e. he considered it as depending from the interaction between the physiological dimension.
+Linking philosophy, anthropology, ethnography and history, he laid the foundations not only for the constitution of the cultural sciences, but also for the cognitive ones.
+His work, which was partly overshadowed by the prevailing